chrisvdm/redwoodjs-stripe/README.md

 ### `useStripeCustomerPortal()`

 Hook for [Stripe's Customer Portal](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal) logic.
-Requires a customer query string to have been passed to the `<StripeProvider/>`, in other words an authenticated user.
+Requires a customer query string to have been passed to the `<StripeProvider/>`.
+In other words, an authenticated user.

 Returns a `redirectToStripeCustomerPortal` function.